drugis/drugis.org/software/addis2/stories.md

 Purpose:

-Typically, any project (systematic review, decision analysis, etc.) will include several analyses, for example to capture a set of related analyses under a single umbrella.
+Typically, any project (systematic review, decision analysis, etc.) will include several related analyses, capturing them under a single umbrella.
 To frame the analyses that he/she is planning to do, a user must define the "universe of discourse" - this includes the clinical trials under consideration and the relevant outcomes and interventions being studied.
 This relates directly to PICO: population (accounted for in trial selection), interventions / control, outcomes.